deepak-muley/dm-nkp-gitops-infra/region-usa/az1/management-cluster/workspaces/dm-dev-workspace/clusters/nutanix-infra/kubemark-hollow-machines/README.md

 The cluster will be created automatically by Flux once:
 1. CAPK provider is installed
-2. The kubemark-infra is added to the clusters kustomization
+2. The kubemark-hollow-machines is added to the clusters kustomization

 ### Step 3: Verify Cluster Creation